theupdateframework/taps/candidate-tuf-versions.md

 # Backwards Compatibility

-This TAP is backwards compatible, and should be implemented on all clients before any non-backwards compatible TAPs are released.
+This TAP adds additional fields to TUF metadata and so is not backwards compatible.
+In addition, this TAP should be implemented on all clients before any other non-backwards compatible TAPs are released.

 # Augmented Reference Implementation